Welcome to Service Dog Laws Wyoming

 - The work or tasks that the dog does must relate directly to a specific person’s disability

 It’s important to note that emotional support animals, companion animals, therapy animals, and comfort animals are not considered service dogs under the ADA definition, so they are not automatically permitted access to public places.

 These types of animals tend to provide comfort and companionship for someone simply by their mere existence.
-So, since these animals have not been specifically trained to do work for someone’s particular disability, they are not defined as a service dog, even though they may be just as important in someone’s life.
+So, since these animals have not been specifically trained to do work for someone’s particular disability, they are not defined as service dogs, even though they may be just as important in someone’s life.

 The Fair Housing Act protects people who are living with disabilities.
 The FHA uses the term “assistance dog” and it is broader than the ADA definition of “service dog.”

 The Fair Housing Act Definition of an Assistance Animal is: